CONTACT | SEARCH | CALENDAR

 Welcome to the unofficial website of the Woodfield area in Schaumburg, Illinois.
 WoodfieldShops.com has a big picture view of shopping opportunities and news of Woodfield Mall and The Streets of Woodfield and surrounding retail shopping areas.
 The Woodfield area includes several other shopping centers, including Woodfield Commons, Woodfield Plaza, Woodfield Village Green and more.

-WoodfieldShops.com is designed to help locals and visiting tourist get the most of their visit to the Woodfield area in Schaumburg -- whether shopping involves a trip around the corner, or several miles from out of state.
+WoodfieldShops.com is designed to help locals and visiting tourists get the most of their visit to the Woodfield area in Schaumburg -- whether shopping involves a trip around the corner, or a trip from several miles from out of state.

 For the latest official information from the two major shopping centers of the Woodfield area, see the official websites below ...